jlesage/docker-filebot/README.md

 the [Environment Variables](#environment-variables) section for the list and descriptions of environment variables that can be set.

-To see what the AMC script is doing, see the container's log.
+To see what the AMC script is doing, look at the container's log.

 **NOTE**: By default, the script runs in dry mode, meaning that no change is performed.
 This allows you to verify that results produced by the script are